tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 A miniature <a href="https://en.wikipedia.org/wiki/Bonsai">Bonsai</a> tree.
 {{< /imgproc >}}

-There is an aesthetic pay off here.
-Code, like most human created artifacts, can be beautiful.
-However the real jackpot is that if you assiduously tend and groom this tree you will be creating a structure which maps into your head with minimal fuss and friction, and similarly into the heads of other people.
+Code, like most human created artifacts, can be beautiful, so there is an aesthetic pay off to doing this well.
+The real jackpot though is that if you assiduously tend and groom this tree you will be creating a structure which maps into your head with minimal fuss and friction, and similarly into the heads of other people.

 It's no accident that we find natural environments to be more soothing than the made world.
 The design of the natural world is more often in harmony